Wounded Knee Massacre: December 29, 1890

 Eyewitness accounts state that Black Coyote's gun went off when he was seized from behind by soldiers.
 Survivor Wasumaza, one of Big Foot's warriors who later changed his name to Dewey Beard, recalled Black Coyote was unable to hear.
 "If they had left him alone he was going to put his gun down where he should.
 They grabbed him and spinned him in the east direction.
 He was still unconcerned even then.
-He hadn't his gun pointed at anyone.
+He [had not had his] gun pointed at anyone.
 His intention was to put that gun down.
 They came on and grabbed the gun that he was going to put down.
 Right after they spun him around there was the report of a gun, was quite loud.
 I couldn't say that anyone was shot, but following that was a crash".
 Theodor Ragnar of the 7th Cavalry also stated that Black Coyote was deaf.
 In contrast, a Native American named Turning Hawk called Black Coyote "a crazy man, a young man of very bad influence, and in fact a nobody."

 Soldiers pose with three of the four Hotchkiss-designed M1875 mountain guns used at Wounded Knee.
 (Note: The photographer John C. H. Grabill's caption on the original photograph in the Library of Congress reads: "No.3627.
 Famous Battery "E" of the 1st Artillery.
 These brave men and the Hotchkiss guns that Big Foot's Indians thought were toys, Together with the fighting 7th what's left of Gen. Custer's boys, Sent 200 Indians to that Heaven which the ghost dancer enjoys.
 This checked the Indian noise, and Gen. Miles with staff Returned to Illinois.
 Photo and copyright by Grabilll ,'91.
 Deadwood, S.D.")

-According to commanding General Nelson A. Miles, a "scuffle occurred between one deaf warrior who had [a] rifle in his hand and two soldiers.
+According to commanding General Nelson A. Miles: a "scuffle occurred between one deaf warrior who had [a] rifle in his hand and two soldiers.
 The rifle was discharged and a battle occurred, not only the warriors but the sick Chief Spotted Elk, and a large number of women and children who tried to escape by running and scattering over the prairie were hunted down and killed."

 Modern historians, including Dee Brown, author of Bury My Heart at Wounded Knee, have supported that Black Coyote was deaf, and that he owned a new Winchester rifle.